My anticipated financial aid exceeds my costs, how do I receive the excess?

 Federal law requires that if a credit balance on a student’s account is the result of a Federal Direct PLUS Loans for parents, that credit balance must be sent to the parent borrower unless the borrower has submitted written authorization allowing the balance to be held on the student account or released to the student.
 Such an authorization must be on file for each Federal Direct PLUS Loan borrowed.

 Credit balances of $1 or more will be refunded either via electronic payment or via paper check.
-Refunds processed via paper check payable to the student will be mailed immediately to the preferred mailing address on file with the school.
+Refunds processed via paper check payable to the student will be mailed to the preferred mailing address on record.
 A check made payable to the parent borrower will be mailed to their address on record with Lewis & Clark.

 Please review the catalog of the school for which you are enrolled for further refund policy information.